pine64/blisp/README.md

 ## Usage

-For BL70X, BL61X, BL808 and BL606P, connected via USB, you can use following command, which will auto-detect serial port:
+For BL70X, BL61X, BL808 and BL606P, connected via USB, you can use following command, which will auto-detect serial port on Windows:

 ```bash
 .\blisp.exe write --chip=bl70x --reset .\name_of_firmware.bin